Which of the 4 pandemic stages are you in? Study shows how companies should treat you in each

 - Fear.
 A two-plus-week phase marked by irrational and emotional concerns as people grapple to understand what is happening.

-- Learning and Adjusting.
+- Learning and adjusting.
 A five-plus-week phase where customers change their habits and adapt to a new lifestyle.
 Many consumers are currently in this phase.
-It is here that companies have the opportunity to become part of customers’ new day-to-day lives as they re-learn how to find control and calm.
+It is here that companies have the opportunity to become part of customers’ new day-to-day lives as they relearn how to find control and calm.

-- Establishment phase, where consumers cement new habits.
+- Establishment.
+A phase where consumers cement new habits.

-Note that as the crisis continues and hits some regions hard, customers may revert back to prior stages.
+Note that as the crisis continues and hits some regions hard, customers may revert to a previous stage.

-What to Do in the Two Moments of Impact
+What to do in the two moments of impact

 Moment One: